Cell therapy: Hematopoietic stem cell transplantation

 Hematopoietic stem cells (HSCs), derived from bone marrow or blood, are cells with the abilities to self-renew and to differentiate into all types of blood cells, especially those involved in the human immune system.
 Thus, they can be used to treat blood and immune disorders.
 Since human bone marrow grafting was first published in 1957, there have been significant advancements in HSCs therapy.
 Following that, syngeneic marrow infusion and allogeneic marrow grafting were performed successfully.
 HSCs therapy can also render its cure by reconstituting damaged blood-forming cells and restoring the immune system after high-dose chemotherapy to eliminate disease.

 There are three types of HSC transplantation: syngeneic, autologous, and allogeneic transplants.
 Syngeneic transplantations occur between identical twins.
 Autologous transplantations use the HSCs obtained directly from the patient and hence avoid complications of tissue incompatibility; whereas allogeneic transplantations involve the use of donor HSCs, either genetically related or unrelated to the recipient.
 To lower the risks of transplant, which include graft rejection and graft-versus-host disease (GVHD), allogeneic HSCT must satisfy compatibility at the HLA loci (i.e. genetic matching to reduce the immunogenicity of the transplant).

+Advances involving this type of cell are not limited to exploiting their intrinsic properties; they also include genetic modification to confer new function, such as the ability to produce new protective factors like IGF-1.
+Studies suggest that these approaches could represent a significant advance in protecting the nervous system and solwing down the progression of neurodegenerative diseases.

 In addition to bone marrow-derived HSCs, the use of alternative sources such as umbilical cord blood (UCB) and peripheral blood stem cells (PBSCs) has been increasing.
 In comparison with bone marrow-derived HSC recipients, PBSC recipients who had myeloid malignancies reported a faster engraftment and better overall survival.
 The use of UCB requires less stringent HLA loci matching, although the time of engraftment is longer and graft failure rate is higher.